 b) identification of network area to which the subscription applies via identification of network area by "networkArea" attribute (mandatory if "anyUe" attribute is set to true); and/or

 c) if the feature "UserDataCongestionExt" is also supported, indications to request a list of top applications that contribute the most to the traffic in uplink and/or downlink directions upon the "topAppListUlInd" attribute and/or the "topAppListDlInd" attribute.

+- if the feature "SMCCE" is supported and the event is "SM_CONGESTION", it shall provide:

+1) event specific filter information in the "event-filter" attribute which shall provide:

+a) identification of DNN in the "dnns" attribute; and/or

+b) identification of network slice(s) in the "snssais" attribute;

+2) identification of target UE(s) via "supis" attribute in the "tgt-ue" attribute where the target UE(s) are one have the PDU Session for the DNN and/or S-NSSAI indicated by the event specific filter information.

 Upon the reception of the HTTP GET request, the NWDAF shall: